Will Aaron Taylor-Johnson be the next James Bond?

 Commenting on Taylor-Johnson's impending performances, Belloni said that there's a risk that “Taylor-Johnson might end up, ironically, too famous to take on Bond".

-Previously, the 32-year-old actor was said to have impressed in a secret audition for Broccoli at Pinewood Studios in November 2022.
+Back in November 2022 the same publication reported that the 32-year-old actor impressed in a secret audition for Broccoli at Pinewood Studios in November 2022.

-An apparent source told The Sun: “Bosses at the brand were really impressed with his unique blend of acting intensity and his impressive back catalogue of action films.”
+An apparent source said: "Bosses at the brand were really impressed with his unique blend of acting intensity and his impressive back catalogue of action films."

 Bond producer Michael G Wilson announced in October that the team were gravitating towards a “thirty-something” in line with the franchise tradition.